rhafer/openstack-db-migration-presentation/markdown/20-existingtools.md

   * It covers most commonly used characters
   * But misses Emojis, Mathematical Symbols and some less often used CJK characters
-* If the full range is needed with MySQL you need to use "utf8mb4"
 * PostgreSQL supports the full utf8 range by default
-* Many OpenStack projects are still hardcoding their schema to "utf8"
+* In MySQL for full "UTF8" support the "utf8mb4" charset needs to be used
 * There is no good way to solve this issue programmatically
   * trying to convert from "real" utf8 to mysql's 3byte encode would always mean data loss